Permafrost/Tundra/README.md

     * `$content` is the data to be compressed, specified as a string, byte array, or input stream.
     * `$encoding` is an optional character set used when `$content` is specified as a string.
-Defaults to the Java virtual machine [default charset].
+Defaults to [UTF-8].
     * `$mode` is an optional choice of 'stream', 'bytes', or 'string', which determines the type of object returned by this service.
 If the 'string' mode is chosen, the resulting